Skip to main content

 Davos is a place that both encourages and rewards curiosity.
 At most conferences and events, everyone tends to come focused on their own agenda.

-The annual meeting of the World Economic Forum in Davos is often criticized as elitist.
+The annual meeting of the World Economic Forum in Davos is often criticised as elitist.
 It’s not hard to see why – the meeting is, after all, full of CEOs.
 But the critics imply that getting together in Davos makes participants out of touch.
 In my experience, having attended the meeting for the second year, that’s not true at all.

 Davos is a place that both encourages and rewards curiosity.
 At most conferences and events, everyone tends to come focused on their own agenda.
 At Davos, people come to listen.
 Everyone wants to talk to anyone: why are you here?
 What are you hearing?
 What are you thinking about?
 You come away with unexpected insights from conversations you wouldn’t otherwise have had.